Lachesis (genus): Reproduction

-Bushmasters lay eggs: about a dozen in an average clutch.
+Bushmasters lay eggs, about a dozen in an average clutch.
 The female reportedly remains with her eggs during incubation and may aggressively defend the nest if approached.
 The hatchlings average 30 cm in length and are more colorful than the adults.
 Lachesis is thought to be unique among New World pit vipers by laying eggs rather than giving birth to live young, although some evidence suggests that the species Bothrocophias colombianus found in Colombia may do the same.

 Venom

-This snake is capable of multiple-bite strikes and the injection of large amounts of venom.
+Bushmasters are capable of multiple-bite strikes and the injection of large amounts of venom.
 Even the bite of a juvenile specimen can be fatal to a human.
-However, this snake is rarely encountered, so snakebite incidents are not common.
+However, these snakes are rarely encountered; so snakebite incidents are not common.
 The venom of Lachesis has several activities, such as the activation of plasminogen, leading to increased permeability of blood vessels, causing edema and lowering of blood pressure.
 It also has coagulant activity in which thrombin-like enzymes act on fibrinogen, forming small clots that settle in organs such as lungs and kidneys, obstructing capillary blood flow.
 Hemorrhagic activity is caused by metalloproteases, which damage capillary walls.
 Both coagulant and hemorrhagic activities act in combination, triggering local and systemic hemorrhagic disorders.
 Proteolytic activity is due to direct action of proteases (thrombin for example), metalloproteases, and important myotoxic and cytolytic factors.
 Myotoxic action occurs due to phospholipase generating an inflammatory infiltrate composed of polymorphonuclear leukocytes and macrophages around necrotic cells.
 Phospholipases can induce necrosis of skeletal muscle fibers.
 While the defibrinating action results in anticoagulant blood, the venom also has a kininogen-like action; it causes the body to release substances such as bradykinin and kallikrein inducing hypotension.
 Bradykinin-enhancing peptides interfere with the bradykinin metabolism causing it to last longer in the blood, leading to lasting hypotension.
 The venom also has a neurotoxic action, isolated from basic phospholipase, that is capable of inducing irreversible blockage of neuromuscular transmission in vitro at concentrations as low as 1 mg/ml.

 Cultural depictions

-The bushmaster snake is the antagonist in the tenth episode of the old time radio show Escape.
+A bushmaster snake is the antagonist in the tenth episode of the radio show Escape.
 The episode's title was "A Shipment of Mute Fate", and starred Jack Webb and Raymond Lawrence.
 It was broadcast on 15 October 1947.
 The story was also adapted for Suspense starring Jack Kelly, broadcast on January 6, 1957.

 Jack T. Colton killed a bushmaster in the film Romancing the Stone from 1984 when seeking shelter in a crashed plane.

+A bushmaster snake bit a character in the film Primal in 2019.

 The Marvel Comics supervillain Bushmaster is named after the genus.

 The following weapons and military vehicles are named after this viper: